-- ► Safety: nothing bad ever happens - E.g. "x is always not equal 0" - Safety properties are falsified by a bad (reachable) state - Safety properties can falsified by a finite prefix of an execution trace - Liveness: something good will eventually happen - E.g. "system is always terminating" - Need to keep looking for the good thing forever - Liveness properties can be falsified by an infinite-suffix of an execution trace: e.g. finite list of states beginning with the initial state followed by a cycle showing you a loop that can cause you to get stuck and never reach the "good thing"
+- ► Safety: nothing bad ever happens - E.g. "x is always not equal 0" - Safety properties are falsified by a bad (reachable) state - Safety properties can falsified by a finite prefix of an execution trace - ► Liveness: something good will eventually happen - E.g. "system is always terminating" - Need to keep looking for the good thing forever - Liveness properties can be falsified by an infinite-suffix of an execution trace: e.g. finite list of states beginning with the initial state followed by a cycle showing you a loop that can cause you to get stuck and never reach the "good thing"

-- Model-checking allows us to show to show properties of systems by enumerating the system's states, by modelling systems as finite state machines, and expressing properties in temporal logic. - ➤ We considered Linear Temporal Logic (LTL) and Computational Tree Logic (CTL).
-LTL allows us to express properties of single paths, CTL allows quantifications over all possible paths of an FSM. - ▶ The basic problem: the system state can quickly get huge, and the basic complexity of the problem is horrendous, leading to so-called state explosion.
-But the use of abstraction and state compression techniques make model-checking bearable. - ▶ Next week: - Practical model-checking (with NuSMV and/or Spin).
+- Model-checking allows us to show to show properties of systems by enumerating the system's states, by modelling systems as finite state machines, and expressing properties in temporal logic. - Note difference to deductive verification (Floyd-Hoare logic): that uses the source code as the basis, here we need to construct a model of the system. - ► The model can be wrong on the other hand we can construct the model and check properties before even building the system. - Model checking is complementary to deductive verification. - ▶ We considered Linear Temporal Logic (LTL) and Computational Tree Logic (CTL).
+LTL allows us to express properties of single paths, CTL allows quantifications over all possible paths of an FSM. - The basic problem: the system state can quickly get huge, and the basic complexity of the problem is horrendous, leading to so-called state explosion.
+But the use of abstraction and state compression techniques make model-checking bearable. - Next week: tools for model checking.